StackVista/stackstate-docs/setup/installation/openshift_install.md

 ### Deploy StackState with Helm

-Use the generated `values.yaml` and copied `openshift-values.yaml` (and `agent-values.yaml`) files to deploy the latest StackState version to the `stackstate` namespace with the following command:
+Use the generated `values.yaml` and copied `openshift-values.yaml` file to deploy the latest StackState version to the `stackstate` namespace with the command below.
+If you want to automatically install the Cluster Agent for OpenShift, you will also require the `agent-values.yaml` created in the previous step:

 ```text
 helm upgrade \